jaskaran1/Coursera_Machine_Learning_Andrew_Ng/README.md

 Machine_Learning
 ================
-This repository contains all the matlab code for the programming projects done in the Machine Learning course taught by Andrew Ng on Coursera.
+This repository contains all the matlab/octave code for the programming projects done in the Machine Learning course taught by Andrew Ng on Coursera.Each folder contains a pdf file which explains the concept and the algorithm to be used for the project.